Matrix Constructors, Operations and Analysis in Scilab

 The data type can be real, integer, Boolean, string, and polynomial.
 When two matrices have the same number of rows and columns, we say that they have the same shape.

 In Scilab, vectors are a particular case of matrices, where the number of rows (or the number of columns) is equal to 1.
 Simple scalar variables do not exist in Scilab: a scalar variable is a matrix with 1 row and 1 column.
-Scilab was basically created to be able to perform matrices operations as fast as possible.
-With these high-level operators, most matrix algorithms do not require to use of loops.
-In fact, a Scilab script that performs the same operations with loops is typically from 10 to 100 times slower.
-This feature of Scilab is known as vectorization.
-In order to get a fast implementation of a given algorithm, the Scilab developer should always use high-level operations, so that each statement processes a matrix (or a vector) instead of a scalar.
+Scilab was basically created to be able to perform matrix operations as fast as possible.

 Creating a Matrix of Real Values

-A = \begin{pmatrix}1 & 2 & 3 \\4 & 5 & 6 \\7 & 8 & 9\end{pmatrix}
+A = \begin{pmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \\ 7 & 8 & 9 \end{pmatrix}

 For this, just write on the console window